jazz-community/jazz-plugin-maven-archetype/README.md

 For details on the archetype command line, see either the `setup.sh` or the `setup.ps1` files.

 ## File structure explanation (using the simple example)
 For brevity, this section only covers files and folders that are relevant to understanding the basic structure generated by the archetype (not the file structure of the actual archetype).
-A finished build will contain more files. files not mentioned here will generally not need to be touched when working on your plugin.
+A finished build will contain more files.
+Files not mentioned here will generally not need to be touched when working on your plugin.

 ```
 com.siemens.example.parent
 │ pom.xml                                       Parent pom of the plugin build.
 This is what you want
 |                                               to run most of the time to get a complete plugin build
 │
-├─.mvn
+├─.mvn                                          Maven settings folder
-│  extensions.xml                               Maven settings folder
+│  extensions.xml
 │
 ├─feature                                       Feature module folder
 |  |